Let’s be honest. There’s plenty of us out there who ended up with a broken sofa after only a month of use.

 It’s a common thing with heavy people.
 There is nothing wrong with the sofa though.
 It just didn’t meet the requirement of your body.

 The sofas for heavy people are quite different in their structure and form.
 With a bit of guidance and know-how you can identify them easily.

-Check out experthomemakers as they have a great guide on sofas for heavy people.
-It should lead you to some of the tested and proven sofas that worked for people like us.
+Check out other guides to research sofas for heavy people.
+They should lead you to some of the tested and proven sofas that worked for people like us.

 For now, here are few things that will help you differentiate.

 Things that make sofas for heavy people different than others

 The frame material will be a decisive factor.
 While wood is the best option, it’s also quite expensive.
 A mixture of wood or hardwood would be better.
 You can also go for steel frames and supports.

 Check for reviews and find if there’s any history associated with breaking.
 Any sofa having a weight limit of 250-300 lbs and above should be good enough.